-- Chevron Phillips Chemical's annual contributions are deposited into your Fidelity HSA. - You can make contributions through automated payroll deductions. - Chevron Phillips Chemical will pay your monthly account maintenance fee for a Fidelity HSA as long as you remain an employee or retiree.
+- Chevron Phillips Chemical's annual contributions are deposited into your Fidelity HSA. - You can make contributions through automated payroll deductions. - Chevron Phillips Chemical will pay your monthly account maintenance fee for a Fidelity HSA as long as you remain an employee.

 You will not receive these benefits from Chevron Phillips Chemical if you open an account elsewhere.

-You must open an HSA in order to receive the Company's contributions.
+In order to receive the Company's contributions, you must read and agree to Fidelity's HSA terms and conditions on the Alight site during enrollment, which authorizes Alight to set up an HSA with Fidelity for you.
 The process for setting up and contributing to the HSA is as follows:

 Decide how much you want to contribute to your HSA.
-Then make your election through the Chevron Phillips Benefits Service Center website, Mercer BenefitsCentral, at www.mercerbenefitscentral.com/cpchembenefits or by calling 1-800-446-1422, option 1.
+Then make your election through the CPChem Benefits Service Center website at digital.alight.com/cpchem or by calling 1-833-964-3575.